google/applied-machine-learning-intensive/v2/06_other_models/00_decision_trees_and_random_forests/slides.md

 # Your Turn!

 <!--
-Now let's hav ea look at the lab.
+Now let's have a look at the lab.
 -->